calaldees/teachingWorkshops/teacherTraining/unplugged.md

             * Man 13 = 5 top + 13 bottom
         * [Count the people - is also referenced here](https://kids.niehs.nih.gov/games/riddles/illusions/lots-of-illusions/index.htm) not computing realated but I just love the NOT animated ones
 * [21 things every computing teacher should try: Teach with magic!](https://www.teachwithict.com/teach-with-magic.html) (with 10min video) Mark Doorline
-    * Sequence of precise instructions
+    * Sequence of precise instructions - sort into suite:numerical - cut (any number of times)
     * 7,8,9,10 always in order
-    * investigate why
+    * investigate why - put in visible linear order (see what happens to data) - any cut will mean that when placed at the other end, it is ALWAYS 4 numbers away from the same number.
+We don't know what quadrant will be which number, but they will always follow the say rotation of 4 because we are never breaking the chain of 4.
 * [Assessing Computational Thinking in CS Unplugged Activities](https://dl.acm.org/doi/10.1145/3017680.3017779)
     * > Computer Science (CS) Unplugged activities have been deployed in many informal settings to present computing concepts in an engaging manner.
 To justify use in the classroom, however, it is critical for activities to have a strong educational component.
 For the past three years, we have been developing and refining a CS Unplugged curriculum for use in middle school classrooms.
 In this paper, we describe an assessment that maps questions from a comprehensive project to computational thinking (CT) skills and Bloom's Taxonomy.
 We present results from two different deployments and discuss limitations and implications of our approach.
     * 5 Unplugged activities - repeated again in two different context so students could not 'remember' the solution.